If muscle growth (hypertrophy) is your primary training goal, how important is it to vary? Do you have to ‘shock’ your muscles over and over again?

 - exercise technique.

-* For example, alternating a high volume block with a low volume block.
-So we don’t mean gradually increasing the number of sets, which after all belongs to overload.
+* For example, alternating a high volume phase with a low volume phase.
+So we don’t mean gradually increasing the number of sets, which after all belongs to progressive overload.

 VARIATION AND POSSIBLE LOSS OF ADAPTATIONS